Pan Fried Cod with Corn Salsa

 - Serve.
 Plate the fish with the corn salsa and any other sides you may be serving.
 Enjoy!

-This recipe really is so simple, but here are some tips to make sure your seared fillets are awesome every single time!
+This pan-fried cod really is so simple, but here are some tips to make sure your seared fillets are awesome every single time!

 - Fresh or frozen.
 This recipe works well with both fresh and frozen fish.
 Be sure to thaw any frozen fish before coating it in spices.